Working with CO2 and Personal Safety Monitoring

-Working around Carbon Dioxide (CO2) gas as a brewer is a necessity in making beer.
+Working around Carbon Dioxide (CO2) gas as a brewer or restaurant owner is a necessity in making and dispensing beer.

 But the gas, given certain situations, can be hazardous to your health.
 And while the "situations" are well known some of the facts are often confusing.

 The first important note is that CO2 is colorless, odorless, and tasteless.
-Unless you have CO2 safety monitors you may never know the gas is present and at extremely hazardous levels until its too late.
+Unless you have CO2 safety monitors installed, you may never know the gas is present and at extremely hazardous levels until its too late.
 Brewers often say that they can "smell CO2" but they are actually noting the biproducts of the brewing process carried off with the gas.
 The "sniff test" as some brewers call it is not only error prone but incredibly dangerous.

 - Inhalation - Inhaling high concentrations of CO2 can affect respiratory functions as CO2 displaces oxygen in the air.
 One may encounter nausea, vomiting, convulsions, fatigue, loss of consciousness, and even death.
 These symptoms can occur almost instantaneously upon contact with elevated levels of CO2 - no matter the oxygen concentration.

 - Skin/Eye Contact - Direct contact with the human body is not recommended as CO2's temperature may cause irritation and damage.
-Wearing proper safety apparel including eye protection can dramatically reduce exposure.
+Wearing proper PPE including eye protection can dramatically reduce exposure.

 Proper Steps to becoming "CO2 Safe"

 It is always important to be aware of what effects Carbon Dioxide (CO2) can have on an individual's health.
-How can an employee ensure they are safe?
+How can an employee ensure they are safe and their establishment protected?

 As a brewer or industry worker, you occasionally can spend time cleaning, servicing, or performing maintenance inside fermenters, grain silos, mash tuns, kettles, draft coolers, and more.

-When working in and around these areas it is important to always wear appropriate protective equipment, ensure CO2 safety monitors are in place, and to educate those around you on the proper safety steps,
+When working in and around these areas it is important to follow specified safety protocols, always wear appropriate protective equipment, ensure CO2 safety monitors are in place, and educate those around you on the proper safety precautions.